AmeyaDeo7/AmeyaDeo7/README.md

 # About Me:
-Currently Working towards new ventures.
+Currently working towards new ventures.

 # 💻 Tech Stack: